About the CCA Foundations Certification

 |---|---|

-| Questions | 60 scenario-based, multiple choice |
+| Questions | 60 scenario-based, multiple choice (one correct answer) |

 | Duration | 120 minutes |

-| Delivery | Online proctored |
+| Delivery | Online proctored or Pearson test center (via Pearson VUE) |

-| Validity | 2 years from passing date |
+| Validity | 12 months from date of passing; must renew before expiry |

 All questions are scenario-based — you will not encounter simple definition recall.
 Each question presents a realistic situation requiring you to choose the best architectural decision.